HaMakhtesh HaKatan: Description

 The shape of the crater is almost circular.
 Its maximum length reaches approximately 8 kilometers, its width about 6 kilometers, and its depth about 400 meters.
-There are two main trails descending into the crater: the first is "Ma'ale Eli" at the southwestern corner of the crater, coming from Ma'ale Akrabim; the second is "Ma'ale Hatira," which is part of an ancient trail that ascended from Nahal Zin to Metzad Tamar and descends at the northeastern side of the crater.
+There are two main trails descending into the crater: the first is "Ma'ale Eli" at the southwestern corner of the crater, coming from Ma'ale Akrabim; the second is "Ma'ale Hatira," which is part of an ancient trail that ascended from Nahal Zin (Zin River) to Metzad Tamar and descends at the northeastern side of the crater.

 Nahal Hatira is the stream that drains the small crater towards Nahal Zin and the Arabah.
 The stream passes through an opening in the southeastern wall of the crater (known as the Gate of Asmodeus or the Devil's Gate), which is part of the Hatira Ridge.
 The small crater is known for its colorful sandstone.
 The color of the sandstone varies between gray, brown, yellow, red, purple, and white.
 The colors of the stone result from small amounts of iron oxides.